jameshughes89/cs2XX-ComputerArchitecture/site/labs/esap/esap-and-or-not.rst

         * The output from these two 8 bit registers make up the 16 bit bus

 #.
-Add this design to the larger design from the previous labs
+Add this 16 bit bus to the design from the previous labs

     * Include it in the design such that bit patterns can be written to RAM and executed automatically